stardazed/veclib/README.md

   this time.

-All current and future changes are there to facilitate integration with or utility for the [Stardazed TX](https://github.com/stardazed/stardazed-tx/) library, not to preserve compatibility with the original code or its clients.
+All current and future changes are there to facilitate integration with or utility for the [Stardazed](https://github.com/stardazed/stardazed/) library, not to preserve compatibility with the original code or its clients.

-There is no support for any usage or build setup other than what is used by SDTX.
-It is a seperate, but internal module of SDTX.
+There is no support for any usage or build setup other than what is used by SD.
+It is a seperate, but internal module of SD.